al6x/profit_hunting/tail/readme.t.md

 Combining results for right tail:

 - My result 3.6, and maybe my data also has comission bias, so maybe it could be a bit higher.
-- Study1 3.05.
+- Study1 3.13.
 - Taleb ~3.

-Unexpected, I thought it should be a bit higher than 3.6, yet other studies show it's more like 3.
+Unexpected, I expected it should be a bit higher than 3.6, yet other studies show it's lower and more like 3.
 I think it's safer to choose something in between ~3.1.

 Larger periods >=30d show steady growth of tail exponents, I think it's because they have x30, x60, x360 less data.
 Mathematically the exponent resistant to aggregation `Pr(X>x|for large x) ~ Cx^-ν`.
-So exponent for all periods should be same as for 1d.
+So, I think **30d and larger periods have same tails as 1d**

 # Data